 Ladies and Gentlemen,

-It is a great pleasure and honor for me to address you to open the EFQM Forum 2000, here in Istanbul.
+It is a great pleasure and honor for me to address you in the opening of the EFQM Forum 2000, here in Istanbul.
 The Turkish quality community is proud to host you all, for the first major Quality event of the new millenium, in this city of rich historical and cultural heritage.

-On behalf of KalDer, The Turkish Quality Association, I wish the Forum to be a productive and stimulating experience for all the participants and an enjoyable short vacation for those who stay thereafter to enjoy the natural and historical riches of Turkey.
+On behalf of KalDer, The Turkish Quality Association, I wish the Forum to be a productive and stimulating experience for all the participants and an enjoyable short vacation for those who stay thereafter.

-I am particularly happy to note that that the attendance to Forum 2000 far exceeds the highest ever recorded up till now.
-Please allow me to thank and congratulate all the individuals and the institutions that supported and participated in organizing this event.
-In the organization committee, we have tried to utilize the experience gained from organizing our National Quality Congress, which incidently has been the largest in Europe for the last three years and awarded the “Best Congress Award” in Turkey for two years in a row.
+Please allow me to thank and congratulate all the individuals and the institutions that supported and participated in the organization of this event for the last two years.
+In the organization committee, we have tried to utilize the experience gained from our National Quality Congress, which incidently has been the largest in Europe for the last three years and awarded the “Best Congress Award” in Turkey for two years in a row.
 We hope that you will be pleased with both the content and the logistics of the organization throughout your stay.

 This theme is becoming ever important, not only to better manage our companies, but also to have a better functioning global governance system.